Inbound Marketing Reporting: What to Report on Daily, Weekly, and Monthly.

-- Email Traffic – Visits from the emails that you send out
+- Email traffic: Visits from the emails you send out

 If month-over-month traffic happens to decrease from one month to another, you’ll be able to pinpoint the reason why by identifying channels that also decreased.

-Take a look at your best and worst performing pages, including landing pages and blog articles.
+Take a look at your best- and worst-performing pages, including landing pages and blog articles.
 You’ll want to identify the pages that are not only getting the most views, but the ones that are converting well too.
-Make sure that the most viewed pages provide a next step for visitors to take, whether that step is to read or subscribe to the blog, download premium content, or to fill out a bottom-funnel form.
+Make sure that the most viewed pages provide a next step for visitors to take, whether that step is to read or subscribe to the blog, download premium content, or to fill out a bottom-of-the-funnel form.
 Consider using prominent, action-oriented CTAs at or near the top of the page.
 Pinpointing traffic sources and successful CTAs for each of these pages can help you lay out a strategy to increase traffic and repeat success.

 As you build out and execute marketing campaigns, don’t forget to check in monthly to see how they performed and what takeaways you can learn from.
 First, consider the number of campaign views, new contacts and new customers generated.
 Are these increasing or decreasing month-over-month?
 Break that performance down by channel to determine which activities had the biggest impact on recent campaign performance.
 This insight can help you decide where to spend most of your efforts and your budget.

 Increases in website traffic month over month indicate that you’re attracting an audience.
 Increases in leads month over month indicate that you’re attracting the right audience and that they’re converting on your offers.
 Track your overall leads each month and, again, expect to see a steady increase over time.

 Visitor-to-Lead Conversion (VTL)